schellenberg/computerscience30/docs/_sources/ide/debugging.rst.txt

 .. image:: images/select-web-app-debugger-config.png

-You now need to know which port you are using when you click the "Go Live" button in VS Code.
+You now need to know which port you are using when you click the "Go Live" button in VSCodium.
 The default port is 5500.
-To see the port, click the "Go Live" button in the bottom right corner of VS Code:
+To see the port, click the "Go Live" button in the bottom right corner of VSCodium:

 .. image:: images/click-go-live.png